gabrielmcg/Docker-docs/ops/README.md

 <p class="p">The current playbooks support the deployment of UCP 3.0.* which deploys Kubernetes version 1.8.*.
   This version of the playbooks will not work with a version of UCP lower than version 3.
-If you wish to deploy using UCP 2.*, you will ned to download the previous release of the playbooks, which is available on the GitHub site.
+If you wish to deploy using UCP 2.*, you will need to download the previous release of the playbooks, which is available on the GitHub site.
 </p>